 Throughout our evolution we fought and struggled against other tribes and species but now there is no species that threatens us and we are given to understand that all other groups of people, even those that seem to hate us, are really our friends.

 Despite the liberal belief that there are no enemies, only misunderstandings, increasingly frequently the savage world we thought we were leaving behind erupts into our modern world and then we notice that not everyone is on board with the liberal agenda.
 Some people want to go back to the moral code of 7th century Arabia and insist on taking the rest of us back with them.
 Others continue to rob, mug, murder, rape, torture, steal and bully just like in the good old days and the liberals haven’t yet devised a strategy to deal with this that befits their self image of enlightened, compassionate people.
 They would rather side and eventually be overrun by barbarians than allow urbane conservatives to take a firm stand against the chaos that threatens to engulf us all.

 Civilised humanity now finds itself in a strange place.
 It is an evolved fighter and competitor trying to don angel’s wings.
-Yet my guess is that this state of affairs won’t last much longer.
-The serene face of Eric Stewart is not the face of the future but merely the face that represents a bizarre period of progressive liberalism in the West.
-Soon such a face will look as outdated as the flares Eric once wore.
-And once the brutal, primitive, tribal world comes crashing through our living room walls, the meaning of life will suddenly become clear to us again: to ensure you and yours survive.
-But I have a horrible feeling this realisation will come to western liberals too late to save any of us.
+Yet my guess is that this state of affairs won’t last much longer and as Eric Stewart himself might have said, ‘It’s just a silly phase we’re going though’.
+His serene turns out not to be the face of the future but merely one fashionable during a bizarre period of progressive liberalism in the West.
+Soon such a face will look as outdated as the flares Eric once wore and once the brutal, primitive, tribal world comes crashing through our living room walls, the meaning of life will suddenly become clear to us again: to ensure you and yours survive.
+But I suspect this realisation will come too late to western liberals for us to do anything about it.